Frequently Asked Questions

 Can I receive credit for advanced placement (AP) classes or coursework completed at another college?

 Yes, you may receive credit if your AP scores or college coursework grades meet University standards.
-Read more here.
+The Boston University Admissions site can give more information on advanced placement.

 Transition to the Other BU Schools and Colleges